orocommerce/documentation/getting_started/my_oro/oauth.rst

 4. Use the generated access token to make requests to the API.

    .. note:: Access tokens for backend and frontend API are not interchangeable.
-If you attempt to request data for the frontend API with a token generated for the backend application (i.e. a management console user), access will denied.
+If you attempt to request data for the frontend API with a token generated for the backend application (i.e., a management console user), access will be denied.

 .. finish_2